400hoops/password-generator/README.md

 # password-generator

 A simple password generator written in HTML, CSS and Javascript.
-Can completely run offline using offline.html.
+Can be ran completely offline using offline.html.